Accepting Enrolments for this year and next

 Size and Population

-New Zealand has a population of just over 4,000,000.
-Geographically it is similar in size to the United Kingdom or Japan.
-It is primarily a European culture which also includes historical, cultural elements from the Maori and Pacific Island heritages, and now from its rapidly growing multicultural Asian communities.
+New Zealand has a population of almost 4.7 million.
+Geographically it is similar in proportion to the United Kingdom or Japan.
+It is primarily a European culture which also includes historical, cultural elements from the Maori and Pacific Island heritage, and now from its rapidly growing multicultural Asian communities.

 National Certificate of Educational Achievement